svaarala/duktape/doc/c-module-convention.rst

   identifier).
 This trade-off is intentional to keep the C module convention as simple as possible.

-* Duktape 1.x CommonJS module loading doesn't support modules with a non-object return value (i.e. all modules return an ``exports`` table).
-This module convention is not limited to object return values so that non-object modules can be supported in Duktape 2.0.
+* CommonJS module loading prior to Duktape 1.3 doesn't support modules with a non-object return value (i.e. all modules return an ``exports`` table).
+  This module convention is not limited to object return values so that non-object modules can be supported in Duktape 1.3 and above.